Fiserv/developer-studio-support/docs/release-notes/2022/june.md

 - When a user account is deleted, the user will receive a notification via email the account has been deleted.

 #### *Fixed*
-- The content of the Documentation page has been aligned with the header.
+- The content of the Documentation page has been aligned with the page header.